CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 * LGKM_CNT incremented by one for every fetch of single Dword
 * LGKM_CNT incremented by two for every fetch of two or more Dwords

+NOTE: Between setting third dword from buffer resource and S_BUFFER_* instruction is required least one instruction (vector or scalar) due to delay.

 List of the instructions by opcode:

  Opcode     | Mnemonic (GCN1.0)        | Mnemonic (GCN1.1)